-Erin Barsan ebarsan@imls.gov Archives and special collections Audiovisual collections Community archives Digital collections Digital preservation Jill Connors-Joyner jconnors- joyner@imls.gov Diversifying the future library workforce Early learning Informal STEM learning and Making School libraries Young adult services Contact a Program Officer Sarah Fuller sfuller@imls.gov Community development Diversity, equity, and inclusion initiatives Population-specific programs and services Public health Workforce development Unicer James Neal jneal@imls.gov Civic technology Data privacy and security Digital inclusion eBooks Open educational resources Dr. Ashley Sands asands@imls.gov Data curation Data science and AI Open infrastructures Scholarly communications Web archives
+Erin Barsan ebarsan@imls.gov Archives and special collections Audiovisual collections Community archives Digital collections Digital preservation Jill Connors-Joyner jconnors- joyner@imls.gov Future library and archival workforce Early learning Informal STEM learning and Making School libraries Young adult services Contact a Program Sarah Fuller sfuller@imls.gov Community development Diversity, equity, and inclusion initiatives Public health Workforce development Library and archives' organizational readiness and retention Officer James Neal jneal@imls.gov Civic technology Data privacy and security Digital inclusion Cybersecurity Open educational resources Dr. Ashley Sands asands@imls.gov Data curation and research data management Al/machine learning and data science Open infrastructures Scholarly communications Web archives Open scholarship/public access

 As we mentioned already, program staff are available to assist with any questions you have about the proposal process.
 Here are some of the topical areas reflected in each program officer's expertise and funding portfolio.
 This table is not intended to be comprehensive, but more so is intended to give you a sense of the best person to reach out to.
-That being said, we are a close group, so if we believe one of our colleagues has better expertise to discuss your project, we will ensure the person with the closest expertise gets back to you.
+We are a close group, so if we believe one of our colleagues has better expertise to discuss your project, we will ensure the person with the closest expertise gets back to you.

-And don't forget - program staff are available to discuss your project ideas with you and to look over a draft of your preliminary proposal.
-To take advantage of this opportunity, you must email a draft of your proposal no later than end of day on Friday, September 2nd.
+And don't forget -- program staff are available to discuss your project ideas with you and to look over a draft of your preliminary proposal.
+To take advantage of this opportunity, you must email the draft of your proposal no later than end of day on Friday, August 30.
 One draft submission is the limit for each proposal.
 You are more than welcome and even encouraged to email or contact us well in advance of that deadline.